 Any matter arising in the interpretation of the foregoing Rules or which is not covered by them shall be dealt with by the Management Committee whose decision shall be final.

-Every Club playing in the League will automatically have one Team entered for the Bill Hawkins Cup competition.
+Every Club playing in the League can have the same number of Teams entered for the Bill Hawkins Cup competition as it has playing in the league, whatever Division they may be in.
 Each team shall be represented by eight players who may be substituted in different rounds.
 [Subject to rule 2[b] below except in the Final, one FOUR shall play at HOME and one FOUR on their opponents green.
 Each game shall consist of 21 ends, but an extra end must be played on the Challenger’s green.
-In the event of a tie the shots scored on the extra end shall be taken into account.
+In the event of a tie the shots scored on the extra end shall be considered.

 a] Only registered players may be played subject to registration League rule 11A.